-The top sections allows you to chose the ndoes for use.
+The top sections allows you to choose the nodes for use.
 The bottom tabs allow for choosing specific nodes within a set.

-116Drill Down Wizard Example
+122Drill Down Wizard Example

 Using the Embassy Meta-Network, we will render the various node classes using the Drill-Down Wizard Tool.
 The screen shot below displays the Embassy Meta-Network as it should first appear in the Visualizer.